Why Robotic Automation is the Future in Manufacturing

 One no longer has to learn complex programming languages to teach robots.
 Modern robots can be taught by two easy methods.
 The first method, offline programming, lets a user model a complete cell, or work area, and develop the sequence of moves for a task.

 The second way robots can be taught is with a teach pendant.
 A programmer or engineer simply guides the robot through a sequence of steps.
 With some fine tuning, the instructions are stored.
 The robot runs through the program slowly to check for collisions with objects or humans.
 After multiple successful test runs, the robot is able to operate at full speed.

 Many manufacturers have had to send jobs offshore because they couldn’t compete with low-cost foreign labor.
 Robotic automation now lets manufacturing compete by creating more jobs in robotics and associated fields.

 Programming, engineering, end-effector design, operators, data analysts, robot manufacturing, and systems integration are all needed.
 Humans are needed to help service the machines.
 Robots allow manufacturers to lower costs and bring jobs back to the United States, resulting in more jobs for U.S. workers.
 Robots also protect workers from having to do repetitive, mundane, and dangerous tasks that could negatively impact their ability to work.

 Robotic automation offers manufacturers growing opportunities to save on costs, enhance production, and remain competitive.
 The return on investment can equal growth that not only increases profits but creates jobs for a community and savings for customers.

-For expert guidance for your factory automation project, connect with RIA certified robot integrators at Robotics Online.
+For expert guidance for your factory automation project, connect with A3 certified robot integrators.

 - View All